Beetroot is a dark red vegetable with an acquired taste that has been linked with better stamina, improved blood flow and lower blood pressure.

 The website lovebeetroot.co.uk says the vegetable became popular in Roman times and it was used to treat fever, constipation, wounds, skin problems - and was used as an aphrodisiac.

-Most beetroot on sale is round and red, but yellow, white and stripy versions are available.
+Most beetroot on sale is round and red, but yellow, white and stripey versions are available.

-The beetroot taste is described as sweet, earthy and tender to eat.
-It is grown in the ground and is related to turnips, swedes and sugar beet.
+The beetroot taste is described as sweet, earthy and tender to eat once cooked or pickled.
+It’s a root vegetable related to turnips, swedes and sugar beet.
+Whilst beetroot has a sweet taste, its leaves (which are also edible) taste bitter.

 Beetroot has featured in recipes from top chefs including Jamie Oliver and Heston Blumenthal.